by Priscilla Robinson

-Click here to review the NGSS standards related to this exciting product as well as an array of lesson ideas.
+Click here to review the NGSS standards related to this exciting product as well as lesson ideas.
 Enjoy!

 The Articulating Stomp Rocket

-The Articulating Stomp Rocket is another fantastic EI product that was invented by Paul Reyna, a middle school science teacher in search of engaging, fun, and authentic learning for his students.
-You can read his blog, “Having a Blast with Articulating Stomp Rockets” here.
-Students are able to master Newton’s Laws of Motion in an assortment of dynamic lessons.
+The Articulating Stomp Rocket is another fantastic EI product.
+It was invented by Paul Reyna, a middle school science teacher who wanted to encourage exciting and authentic learning in his students.
+Read his blog, “Having a Blast with Articulating Stomp Rockets” here.

-I challenge you, as a teacher, to reflect on your teaching model.
-How many of your instructional minutes are “traditional,” and how many reflect a “NGSS/STEM” approach?
-Even if your district isn’t officially following the NGSS standards, I would encourage you to make the honest effort, one lesson at a time, to focus on depth of skill over breadth of facts.
+I challenge you, as a teacher, to reflect on your own personal teaching model.
+How many of your instructional minutes are traditional?
+Instead, how many reflect a more “NGSS/STEM” approach?
+Even if your district doesn’t follow the NGSS standards, I encourage you to give it a try.
+Start out with one lesson where you focus on depth of skill over breadth of facts.
 I’m confident you’ll be impressed by the results.